rohitpokhariya10/Assessment-App/README.md

  A responsive single-page assessment application built with React, useReducer, Talwind  CSS , and built with React, useReducer, Talwind CSS, and localStorage.

+# Project setup instructions
+1) Create a folder
+2) Run this command into this folder terminal : git clone https://github.com/rohitpokhariya10/Assessment-App .
+3) Run this command to install required packages : npm i
+4) to run locally use this command : npm run dev

 # Features
 1) 10 assessment questions stored in a local JSON file
 2) Single-Page React application